jump-dev/ParametricOptInterface.jl/docs/src/index.md

 # ParametricOptInterface.jl Documentation

-ParametricOptInterface.jl (POI for short) is a package written on top of MathOptInterface.jl that allows users to add parameters to a MOI/JuMP problem explicitely.
+ParametricOptInterface.jl (POI for short) is a package written on top of MathOptInterface.jl that allows users to add parameters to a MOI/JuMP problem explicitly.

 ## Installation